-If your seat belts get dirty, you can use a soft brush with a mixture of mild soap and warm water to clean them.
+If your seat belts get dirty, you can use a soft brush to clean them with a mixture of mild soap and warm water.
 Do not use bleach, dye, or cleaning solvents.
 They can weaken the belt material.
-Let the belts airdry before you use the car.
-Dirt build-up in the metal loops of the seat belt anchors can cause the belts to retract slowly.
-Wipe the inside of the loops with a clean cloth dampened in isopropyl alcohol or a mixture of mild soap and warm water.
+Let the belts air-dry before you use the car.

+Dirt buildup in the metal loops of the seat belt anchors can cause the belts to retract slowly.
+Wipe the inside of the loops with a clean cloth dampened in mild soap and warm water or isopropyl alcohol.